jloan/e101v1/_posts/2020-01-08-blog-project.md

 * At 3 new blog posts experiment with various features of the genre (multimedia writing, hyperlinking, ect.)

 ## How Will This be Assessed?
-Or, how will I knowif I'm doing it right?
+Or, how will I know if I'm doing it right?

 For the most part this assignment will be assessed based on the labor and work you put in.
-If you complete all the components (posts, About page, experiemnets with hyperlinks and multimedia, etc.) you can expect to receive full credit for the assignment.
+If you complete all the components (posts, About page, experiments with hyperlinks and multimedia, etc.) you can expect to receive full credit for the assignment.

 Perhaps more importantly, your self-assessments and reflections will ask you to consider what blogging might teach us in relation to our course objectives.
 Things like: